JoshL18/android-development/README.md

 # android-development
-Android development projects for learning how to develop android apps.
+Android development projects for learning how to develop cool android apps.